 - back knee gently touching or coming to an inch off the ground

 If your heel remains on the ground during up phase you’ll be working the hamstrings more

-If your heel comes of the ground during up phase you’ll be working the calves and quadriceps more.
-Preferred method is heel on the ground.
+If your heel comes off the ground during up phase you’ll be working the calves and quadriceps more.
+The preferred method is the heel on the ground.

 There are different versions of the lunge, a great variation is the Courtesy Lunge, again great for stretching.